Israel says it has killed Hamas leader Yahya Sinwar in Gaza

 Israeli Defense Minister Yoav Gallant addressed Hamas fighters, saying it “is time to go out, release the hostages, raise your hands, surrender.”

 He said anyone in Hamas who surrendered weapons and assisted with the return of the hostages would be allowed to leave Gaza safely.
-Some 100 captives are still inside Gaza, about a third of whom are believed to be dead.
+About a third of the captives still in Gaza are believed to be dead.

 Hundreds of people demonstrated in Tel Aviv on Thursday night for the release of the hostages after news of Sinwar’s death emerged.
 Some carried signs that read “Sinwar’s end, end the war.”